gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ### Failure in Protection Engines Validation {#evalidate}

-An Failure may occur during protection engine Validation (see
+A Failure may occur during protection engine Validation (see
 {{protected-state}}).
 In such case an ERROR chunk will be sent with error in protection cause code (specified in
 {{eprotect}}) and extra cause "Failure in
-Protection Engines Validation" identifer 0x02 to indicate this failure.
+Protection Engines Validation" identifier 0x02 to indicate this failure.
 This error MUST be sent together with an SCTP abort to terminate the SCTP association.